ValentineNjiManjoh/Rest_Server/README.md

 **Overview**
 - Implement a REST server (basically HTTP).
 - Implement GET, PUT and DELETE
-- to store data on the filesystem.
+- Store data on the filesystem.
-- You may store
-- the data as text files.
+- Store the data as text files
 - Possible features:
 - An index path to list all existing files